xavierpayne/awme/README.md

 Where is the rest of the documentation!?
 ----------------------------
-Like awme the documentation is currently a work in progress.
+Like awme itself the documentation is currently a work in progress.
 So don't taze me bro!

 You should have better test coverage, docs, and support pip or easy_install!